sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 * Below are the first 10 rows of data
-* Columns contain data as Datetype, Store and Item which are categorical variables and Sales which is a continuous variable.
+* Columns contain data as datetype, store and item which are categorical variables and sales which is a continuous variable.

 .. figure:: ../../_assets/tutorials/time-series/store_top_10.png